damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 *It is possible to use the link of the App diagram in the template and fill the information of your product in the tables or create your representations as a graph or tree.*

-*To reference this link of the App diagram, you can follow these steps to create your own project's table, graph or, tree.*
+*To reference the link of the App diagram in the template, you can follow these steps to create your own project's table, graph or, tree.*

  - At first, use the link "Edit As New" or "Edit in diagrams.net" to go to App diagram.
  - Then, you can modify the text, table, tree, or graph.